The Best Paris Neighborhoods Most People Miss

 Despite its crowded, crooked streets, the Marais remains one of Paris’s most coveted neighborhoods—both for locals and visitors.
 And for good reason: It’s super charming.

-But if the lower grid, close to Rue de Rivoli, is akin to New York City’s SoHo (and similarly more commercial), farther north in the Haute Marais is its Nolita: full of smaller, independent boutiques and concept shops that you may not find back home.
+But if the lower grid, close to Rue de Rivoli, is akin to New York City’s SoHo (and similarly more commercial), farther north in the Haut Marais is its Nolita: full of smaller, independent boutiques and concept shops that you may not find back home.

 When the weather is nice, Canal Saint-Martin is the place to be in Paris.